Cory Hughart

 Development

 I am primarily a custom WordPress theme & plugin developer, with a focus on custom Gutenberg block development—I build fully custom designed & developed WordPress sites for my clients.
-While I don’t have any public themes or plugins out there (yet), you can find my open-source contributions on GitHub.
+I have a few plugins, tools, and scaffolding projects, as well as other open-source contributions, on GitHub.
 I also hosted a WordPress podcast at Blackbird called In The Loop.

 I build apps with React Native for iOS and Android.
 You can see some of the apps I’ve built (solo) on the app store, including Positive Peers and MobileMed.